erikvullings/strapi-to-typescript/README.md

 * **input**
 Strapi folder(s) with models *.settings.json
 You may define multiple inputs.
 In case your API models have relations to other plugins like 'users-permissions'.
 `sts path/to/strapi/api/ path/to/strapi/plugins/users-permissions/models -o path/to/your/types/dir/`
+Order matters, if you have two models with the same name, the last one is used.

 * **-g inputGroup**
 Strapi folder(s) with groups models